Kong/docs.konghq.com/app/deck/1.11.x/guides/defaults.md

     If you're using a completely empty instance, you should only see the service and route creation messages with no extra JSON data.

-4. Sync your changes with {{site.base_gateway}}:
+1. Sync your changes with {{site.base_gateway}}:

     ```sh
     deck sync
     ```

-5. Now, run another diff and note the difference in the response:
+1. Now, run another diff and note the response:

 {% capture deck_diff2 %}
 {% navtabs codeblock %}